 Writing Intensive

 Babylon – the name resonates even today, from the biblical whore of Revelation to sci-fi.
 It evokes exotic places and time long past.
 But what do we really know about the ancient city and the civilization that flourished there thousands of years ago?
-The first part of this course examines the archaeological city of Babylon, located in the modern state of Iraq, and considers its artistic and architectural achievements in the context of Mesopotamian history.
-The second part of the class explores the ongoing impact of Babylon in the cultural imagination of later periods, from the Classical and biblical authors, to European artists, Hollywood movies, science fiction, and contemporary political movements.
+This course examines the archaeological city of Babylon, located in the modern state of Iraq, and considers its artistic and architectural achievements in the context of Mesopotamian history.
+The class will also survey the legacy of Babylon and its continuing relevance in contemporary society.

-The ancient visual arts of Andean South America and their respective cultural contexts form the basis of this course.
-In conjunction with the Baltimore Museum of Art and the Johns Hopkins Archaeological Museum students will have access to collections for study.
+The visual arts of Andean South America and their respective cultural contexts form the basis of our study.
+Collections study in local and regional museums.

 This seminar will culminate in an exhibition in the library, focused on the photographic works of Dayanita Singh (b.
 India, 1961) in Hopkins’ collections.
 Singh’s work delves deeply into her subjects, exploring issues of identity, the body, and sexuality as well as questions related to memory and the archive.
 She has long presented her photography in the form of the book, and as such we will pursue readings in photography, book arts, and the archive, and bring nineteenth-century illustrated books in our collection into dialogue with Singh’s work.
 This will be a hands-on seminar: students will develop the framework for the exhibition, write the textual materials (labels, wall text), and decide on the arrangements of objects in the show.